 Four-Year Colleges and Universities

-There are some subtle aspects to community college eligibility:
+There are some subtle aspects to Division II eligibility for community college players:

-- Community college students that already have two-year degrees may not compete at a Community College Sectional Championship Tournament (CC SCT) or the Community College Championship Tournament (CCCT), but they are eligible to compete in Division II should the community college choose to attend a four-year Sectional and/or qualifies for the ICT through the CCCT.
+- Community college players who already have two-year degrees may not compete at a Community College Sectional Championship Tournament (CC SCT) or the Community College Championship Tournament (CCCT), but they are potentially eligible to compete in Division II if the community college attends a four-year Sectional Championship Tournament and/or qualifies for the ICT.

-- Community college students that attend the CCCT (or even the ICT) retain Division II eligibility at a four-year college since they didn’t compete in the CCCT or the ICT for a four-year school.
+- Community college players that attend the CCCT (or even the ICT) retain Division II eligibility at four-year colleges and universities (and other post-secondary schools that are not covered under the Community College Eligibility Rules) since they didn’t compete in the CCCT or the ICT for such a school.

 Teams and Individuals

 In short, the policy is that a player retains Division II eligibility until they are on a team that qualifies for the ICT or they compete at the ICT.
-Students at two-year institutions may play Division II for up to three years (regardless of how well their teams do).
+Players at two-year institutions may play Division II for up to three competition years (regardless of how well their teams do).

-Students that are eligible for Division II but who graduate in the middle of a competition year may continue to play Division II for the rest of the year (assuming they continue to meet the other criteria for eligibility).
+Players who are eligible for Division II but who graduate in the middle of a competition year may continue to play Division II for the rest of the competition year (assuming they continue to meet the other criteria for eligibility).